 If it’s something you’re also considering, you might find my Viagra review helpful.

-Interestingly, I experimented this year with not watching any porn at all for one month.
-And I’m pretty sure it’s had a positive effect on how easily I get turned on in the presence of women.
+Interestingly, I experimented this year with not watching any porn at all for a month.
+And I’m sure it’s had a positive effect on how easily I get turned on in the presence of women.
 So it might be worth a try if you have a similar issue.

-I’ve also put a lot of thought into the irritating problem of having trouble with keeping an erection when using condoms.
-I’ve experienced this many times, and several guys have also said the same in the comments.
+I’ve also put a lot of thought into the annoying problem of having problems keeping an erection when wearing a condom.

 If you or your partner experience this issue, what do you find helps or makes it worse?
 Feel free to share your story below and any ideas you have for coping with it.